Luketedwards/harmonize/README.md

 5. Be able to view other members personal profiles, and follow them to build a community.
 6. Be notified of any actions on the site relevant to me (direct messages, new followers etc.)

+- As a frequent visitor I want to:

+1. Be able to delete projects and content that I have created.
+2. Be able to remove my account and all associated data.

 ## 1. Strategy
 ---
 ## Project purpose
 - To provide a streamlined platform for musicians to communicate and collaborate.
 - create a tool for useful files to be easilly shared between users.
-- create a social environment for likeminded musicians to be able to discover each other based on a variety of parameters (instrument, genre, location etc.) and also follow one anothers accounts.
+- create a social environment for like-minded musicians to be able to discover each other based on a variety of parameters (instrument, genre, location etc.) and also follow one anothers accounts to build a community of useful contacts.

 ## 2. Scope
 ---